-Found in 9 Collections and/or Records:
+Found in 10 Collections and/or Records:

 Diary of a 23 year old piano teacher and player from the Alleghany, Maryland area.
 Bertie Woodyard mentions playing piano in a movie theater and working in a store, her fiance, and every day chores and occurrences.

-Scope and Contents Diary, 127 pp., 1927, 1928, 1934 of Helen Drumm, a teacher of Tacoma and Republic, Washington (State).
+Diary, 1927, 1928, 1934 of Helen Drumm, a teacher of Tacoma and Republic, Washington (State).
 Helen Drumm records her 1927 and 1934 trips to California describing some places and structures in great detail.
-Her entries also cover the year 1928 when she moved to Republic, WA to take on a new teaching position.
+Her entries also cover the year 1928 when she moved to Republic, Washington to take on a new teaching position.

 This collection consists of two boxes of material created and collected by Judith Ewell, a professor of History at the College of William and Mary between 1971 and 2004.
 It includes papers Ewell wrote in college and graduate school; conference papers and programs; teaching materials from her year as a Fulbright Lecturer in Venezuela; correspondence about her publications; and contracts and other administrative material regarding her appointments at William and Mary.